Franchi SPAS-12: SPAS-12, SAS-12 and LAW-12 model differences

 The Franchi SPAS-12 came equipped with a non-adjustable circular aperture rear sight and a large, non-adjustable blade foresight integrated into the barrel.
-The LAW-12 was a semi-automatic only and the SAS-12 was a pump action only.
+The LAW-12 was semi-automatic only and the SAS-12 was a pump-action only.
 These three "sister" shotguns accepted all SPAS-12 components, notably trigger groups, barrel threaded attachments and stocks.
-The various magazine extension tubes of the LAW-12 and SAS-12 were never designed to be interchangeable with the SPAS-12 as this would cause issues with the gas selector switch moving from Auto to Pump action on the SPAS-12 model.
+The various magazine extension tubes of the LAW-12 and SAS-12 were never designed to be interchangeable with the SPAS-12 as this would cause issues with the gas selector switch moving from auto to pump-action on the SPAS-12 model.
 The extensions have been known to spin off the front of the SPAS-12 during cycling if the extension was not tapered for the SPAS-12 retaining pin.